 Lyme disease is caused by infection with a spirochete called Borrelia burgerfori.
 In Europe often lyme disease is caused by another species of Borrelia and thus medical literature on both lyme disease test and treatment may or may not apply in North America).

-Lyme disease is often a great mimicker of other illnesses, and thus can often go undetected while patients get suboptimal treatment for another condition.
-Examples where this may be the case include chronic fatigue syndrome and fibromyalgia, various types of arthritis, and many cases of neuropathic pain.
+Lyme disease is often considered a great mimicker of other illnesses.
+It may go undetected while patients get treatment for another condition.
+Examples where this may be the case include chronic fatigue syndrome and fibromyalgia, various types of arthritis, and neuropathic pain.

-Again, lyme disease mimicks many other chronic conditions.
-The spirochete that causes lyme disease, Borrelia, is unique in that it has more lipoproteins coded for in its DNA than any other organism, over 100.
+Again, lyme disease mimics many other chronic conditions.
+The spirochete that causes lyme disease, Borrelia, is unique in that it has more lipoproteins coded for in its DNA than any other organism (as far as we know), over 100.
 Furthermore, very few of the genes code for proteins related to biosynthesis.
-In plain english this means that lyme symptoms can be severe and chronic, with lots of pain and inflammation due to the unusually high number of lipoproteins present.
+This may be associated with why lyme symptoms can be so severe and chronic, with lots of pain and inflammation due to the unusually high number of lipoproteins present.
 Further, in chronic lyme the spirochete is adept at living “with” the host cells and multiplying slowly, since it does not have the proteins for biosynthesis it relies on the host cells of the patient to provide nutritional requirements.

 The conventional medicine textbook Harrison’s Principle’s of Internal Medicine lists the following lyme symptoms:

-Very limited group of symptoms, but relatively specific especially when combined with the right lyme disease test.
+Very limited group of symptoms, but relatively specific especially when combined with the lyme disease testing.

 • Low grade fevers, ‘hot flashes’ or chills